So we had a drive-by caller called in Mr. Sterdley.

 To which a lot of people said, well, then why did you bid on it, dude?

-Well, I don't that depends on what the you wouldn't believe.
+It depends on what the, you wouldn't believe.

 Look, I have experience with host committees.

-And you wouldn't believe what the league demands that the host committee pay for.
+And you wouldn't believe what the league demands that the host committee pay for as part.

-As part, and the host committee is just local donors and and uh hangers on and groupies that donate money to get close.
+And the host committee is just local donors and hangers on and groupies that donate money to get close.

-Um but I think it's all about who knows that you got a Super Bowl, you're you'd you're you're in attracting all kinds of humanity there, some of it undesirable, but I don't I don't think it has anything to do with uh uh insulting the NFL just because you grab a couple of guys.
+But I don't think it has anything to do with insulting the NFL just because you grab a couple of guys.

-Now I want to go back to this quote before we get back into other things here.
+Now, I want to go back to this question before we get back into other things here.

 This is something I have been wondering about for the longest time.

-I misunderstood a question a caller was gonna ask.
+I misunderstood a question a caller was going to ask.

-He's asked about player discipline, and he wanted to know about you know why would uh the Seahawks jump offside in the fourth quarter when all they would have had to do that tried to create a safety.
+He's asking about player discipline, and he wanted to know about why would the Seahawks jump offside in the fourth quarter when all they would have had to do tried to create a safety.

-And uh the it was after the interception and and Brady was taking the snap in the end zone, and so they jumped and tried to get a safety and get the ball back.
+And so they jumped to try to get a safety and get the ball back.

-In that case, I think Brady's Cadence drew him off.
+In that case, I think Brady's cadence drew them off.

 They're so eager.

-And Michael Bennett, their best player on defense at Seattle, had just been anticipating snap all day and had been giving Brady all kinds of trouble.
+And Michael Bennett, their best player on defense of Seattle, had just been anticipating snap all day and had been giving Brady all kinds of trouble.

-So I think that was the kind of discipline I'm talking, why it look at Marshawn Lynch crotch grabbing, that's one thing.
+So I think that was the kind of discipline I'm talking.

 This other guy, Doug Baldwin, scores a touchdown and pretends to drop his pants, take a dump on the football.

-You got players routinely will hit a long fly ball and stand there to play watch it, posing it, and it won't go out, it'll hit the wall, and instead of ending up at third base for triple, they're barely making it back to first base with what should have been an automatic double.
+And instead of ending up at third base for a triple, they're barely making it back to first base with what should have been an automatic double.

 Where are coaches on this?

-I when I was a kid and didn't run a ground ball out to first base, I got a benched.
+When I was a kid and didn't run a ground ball out to first base, I got benched.

 The end of every practice was sprints.